Sunoo/homebridge-camera-ffmpeg/README.md

 https://developers.google.com/drive/v3/web/quickstart/nodejs

-* In Step 1-h the working directory should be the .homebridge directory
+* In Step 1, download the configuration file into your .homebridge directory, and name it `client_secret.json`
 * Skip Step 2 and 3
-* And in step 4, use the quickstart.js included in the plugin itself.
-And to do this you need to run the command from the plugin directory.
+* And in step 4, from the homebridge-camera-ffmpeg directory, run `node quickstart.js`

 Then just follow steps a to c

 ## Tested configurations